-On April 22, 2013, KPMG was engaged as our independent registered public accounting firm effective May 1, 2013.
-Prior to that time, including for the fiscal year ended January 31, 2013, BDO served as our independent registered public accounting firm.
-A representative of KPMG is expected to be present at the Annual Meeting and will have the opportunity to make a statement if he or she desires to do so and is expected to be available to respond to appropriate questions.
+On December 10, 2015, RSM was engaged as our independent registered public accounting firm.
+Prior to that time, including for the fiscal year ended January 31, 2015, KPMG served as our independent registered public accounting firm.
+A representative of RSM is expected to be present at the Annual Meeting and will have the opportunity to make a statement if he or she desires to do so and is expected to be available to respond to appropriate questions.
+We do not expect a representative of KPMG to attend the Annual Meeting.